ValdikSS/huawei_oled_hijack/README.md

 Huawei OLED hijacking library
 =============================

-This library adds advanced menu to the OLED display of Huawei E5372, E5770 and E5885 porable LTE router (and probably E5577, E5377, E5786).
+This library adds advanced menu to the LED/OLED display of various Huawei porable LTE routers based on Balong V7R1, V7R2, V7R11 and V7R22 architecture.
-This is achieved by hijacking certain library calls in the "oled" executable file.
+This is achieved by hijacking certain library calls in the "oled" executable file to create custom menus and handlers over the original informational page.

+Supported & tested devices: E5372, E5770, E5885, E5577, E5377

 Currently this library adds 8 new menu items: